Bohdan11Dii/task-manager/README.md

 2. Navigate to the project directory: cd task_manager

+3. Switch to a branch: git checkout develop

-3. Create a virtual environment: python -m venv env
+4. Create a virtual environment: python -m venv env

-4. Activate the virtual environment:
+5. Activate the virtual environment:

     - For Windows:  .\env\Scripts\activate
     - For macOS and Linux: source env/bin/activate

-5. Install the project dependencies: pip install -r requirements.txt
+6. Install the project dependencies: pip install -r requirements.txt

-6. Apply database migrations: python manage.py migrate
+7. Apply database migrations: python manage.py migrate

-7. Run the development server: python manage.py runserver
+8. Run the development server: python manage.py runserver

-8. Open your web browser and access the Task Manager application at http://localhost:8000/.
+9. Open your web browser and access the Task Manager application at http://localhost:8000/.

 You can use test user made during migration: